Denise LaSalle: Career

-In 1982 LaSalle signed as songwriter for the Malaco label, where she wrote songs for Z.Z.
+In 1982, LaSalle signed as songwriter for the Malaco label, where she wrote songs for Z.Z.
 Hill among others.
 She was then persuaded to also record herself; this resulted in the album Lady in the Street in 1983.
 She continued to record for Malaco for 15 years, and released a string of critically acclaimed albums, starting with Lady in the Street (1983) and Right Place, Right Time (1984).
 Her R&B, soul blues, and soul songs were played on urban radio stations in southern states.
 In 1985, she enjoyed her only recognition in the UK Singles Chart when her cover version of Rockin' Sidney's "My Toot Toot" reached #6.

 She appeared at the 1984 and 1993 versions of the Long Beach Blues Festival.
 In 1993, she also performed at the San Francisco Blues Festival.
 Her album, Smokin' in Bed (1997), sold well.

 LaSalle has in interviews stated that during the Westbound and ABC/MCA years she was free to record any song she liked, but at Malaco she was more limited.
 Malaco was a blues label, and wanted her to record mainly 'hard blues'.

 After the Malaco years, LaSalle started her own label Ordena, and released a few albums, including God's Got My Back which is a gospel album, and This Real Woman (2-CD set) which is a mixture of everything, it includes country, R&B, blues and pop.

-In 2002 LaSalle was again recording for a new label, this time for Ecko Records, a small Memphis-based soul-blues label, the first album was Still the Queen.
+In 2002, LaSalle was again recording for a new label, this time for Ecko Records, a small Memphis-based soul-blues label, the first album was Still the Queen.

 After more than a decade away, she returned to Malaco to release an album in 2010, titled 24 Hour Woman.

 In 2011, she was inducted into the Blues Hall of Fame.

 LaSalle lived with her husband, James E. Wolfe, in Jackson, where she opened a restaurant called Blues Legend Café.
 The restaurant was located at 436 E. Main Street, but has since closed.

 Personal life and death

 LaSalle married Artic Craig, a co-worker of her brother A.J. at Campbell Soup, in 1956 when she was 22.
-LaSalle and Craig were only together a short time, but didn't formally end the marriage until right before she married her second husbad, Bill Jones, in 1969.
+LaSalle and Craig were together for only a short time, but did not formally end the marriage until right before she married her second husband, Bill Jones, in 1969.
 She and Jones divorced in 1974.
 Both of them collaborated in producing records, and they established an independent production company, Crajon Records.
-In 1977, she married James E. "Super Wolfe" Wolfe Jr. He was a disc jockey, ran several radio stations, became a preacher, and passed away in 2022.
+In 1977, she married James E. "Super Wolfe" Wolfe Jr. He was a disc jockey, ran several radio stations, became a preacher, and died in 2022.
 LaSalle had two children.

 After suffering from heart problems, and with complications from a fall having resulted in her right leg being amputated in October 2017, LaSalle died surrounded by her family, at the age of 83, on January 8, 2018.